Guidelines: Peer Reviewers

-You should note the following key points when preparing your peer review report for Early Theatre:
+We ask that you observe the following key points when preparing your peer review report:

 - Please submit your assessment within 4 weeks of having received the article.
-It is the policy of Early Theatre to report expeditiously to authors on their submissions.
+Early Theatre seeks to report expeditiously to authors on their submissions.
 Reporting within 4 weeks of your receipt of the article will help us to maintain our timetable.